uml-robotics/uml_hri_nerve_navigation/README.md

   Example command for activing the estop for a robot that does not have a namespace
   >roslaunch uml_hri_nerve_navigation estop.launch

-* **rviz.launch** - Launches RVIZ with a default configuration that displays most of the important components used in the tests.
-Each robot has a unique RVIZ configuration and the desired robot configuration is specified in the launch command.
+* **rviz.launch** - Launches RViz with a default configuration that displays most of the important components used in the tests.
+Each robot has a unique RViz configuration and the desired robot configuration is specified in the launch command.
 **Arguments:**
   * **robot (default: "")** - String argument that specifies which robot config to launch.
-If the argument is empty, a default rviz config will launch
+If the argument is empty, a default RViz config will launch
   * **config_file (default: "config")** - String argument that specifies the name of the config files.

-  Example command for launching rviz for the pioneer robot
+  Example command for launching RViz for the pioneer robot
   >roslaunch uml_hri_nerve_navigation rviz.launch robot:=pioneer

 * **setup_<Desired_Robot>.launch** - Sets up the robot that is being used in the test.
 If the test is in simulation and Gazebo is running, the robot will be spawned into the Gazebo environment, otherwise the necessary setup to run a physical robot will be performed.
 This launch file includes a launch file inside of the /launch/robots folder depending on which robot is being used and whether the test is in simulation or not.